hunchongtan/Hoverfly_SUTD/README.md

 5. Identification of Design Opportunities with Classified Sentiment Analysis
 6. Design Justification with Design Structure Matrix

 The notebooks are meant to be modular and replicable for any product of the user's choice.
+To link back to our 60.003 research, we chose to identify opportunities for Scoot's Boeing 787s.

-## Setup Guide
+### Setup Guide

-### Installation
+#### Installation
 Step 1: Clone the repo
 ```
 git clone https://github.com/hunchongtan/AID_Project_2.git